 A toe-hang putter is a club where the weight is heavier toward the toe end of the face.
-The weight is moved there to help golfers who like to open the club face on the back swing of their putting stroke, creating an arc with the head.
+The weight is moved there to help golfers who like to open the club face on the backswing of their putting stroke, creating an arc with the head.

 With mallets that feature toe-hang balancing systems, the rotational aspect of the stroke can create a tougher learning curve for the inexperienced golfer that needs more practice before discovering their stroke.

 Who should buy a toe hang mallet putter?

 Advanced golfers that prefer a rotational arc putting stroke are perfect players for the toe-hang putter.
-The putter head on these clubs offer the same forgiving impact, tour-level weighting, and excellent distance control.
+The putter head-on these clubs offer the same forgiving impact, tour-level weighting, and excellent distance control.

 What are the benefits of a toe hang putter?

-The benefits of a toe-hang putter is that the golfer can use an inside-out putting stroke, otherwise known as an arc stroke, that brings the face back to square at impact.
+The benefit of a toe-hang putter is that the golfer can use an inside-out putting stroke, otherwise known as an arc stroke, that brings the face back to square at impact.

 Toe-hang mallet putters are not for every golfer, but for golfers that like putting the golf ball with an arcing stroke, these flatsticks offer style, accuracy, control, and superior results.

 For golf fanatics, putters that offer specialized details, such as the toe-hang, make the game more enjoyable.
-With the impressive feel we think that you’d be wise to give the toe-hang mallet putters on this list a look to see if they would help lower your scores.
+With the impressive feel, we think that you’d be wise to give the toe-hang mallet putters on this list a look to see if they would help lower your scores.